erythana/EveSquadron/README.md

 ### UI Improvements

-There are several improvements planned for the user interface of this tool.<br />
+There are several UI improvements planned for the user interface of this tool.<br />
 In particular, the character tooltip with the details needs some work.<br />
 Additionally, window sizes will be persisted after the app is closed.

-### Improved Configuration

-Currently, the appconfig.json file is used to configure settings.<br />
-However, in the future, an appsettings.json file will be implemented that uses the platform's user configuration directories.<br />
-This will make it easier to manage settings and ensure that they persist across different sessions.

-Overall, these improvements will make this tool even more useful and user-friendly.
-So stay tuned for updates!

 ## Feedback and Donations